 Guadeloupe (Overseas Department, France)

 Air France Commercial Airline is operating flights twice a week between Guadeloupe and Paris.
+British Airways is also serving the Caribbean island.
 The island nation has a curfew from 9 p.m. to 4 a.m.
 Gatherings of more than 10 people are still prohibited.
 The same travel restriction and rigorous measures applied to all French territories are also in place for Guadeloupe.

 For more information, travelers should visit Guadeloupe’s Public Health portal.